GabCas28/Image-Repository/doc/Docker.md

 ## Running the image

 When the image is ready, we run it adding the tests volume into the correct directory.
-This way we can modify the tests without rebuilding the entire image.
-The source code is inside the container at the moment:
+This way we can modify the tests without rebuilding the entire image:

     sudo docker run --rm -tv `pwd`:/usr/image-repository/tests/  gabcas28/ubuntu-node-mocha